Last updated on December 12th, 2018

 02. 1984 – George Orwell

 1984 is one of the legendary novels by George Orwell.
 Its first book cover was published in 1950 by Secker and Warburg.
 The book cover design on the left has hand lettering as its main feature.
 However, this design failed to tell us anything about the story narrated in the novel.
-It is simply a design that gives us the title of the novel.
+It is simply a design by graphic design services that gives us the title of the novel.

 On the right, there’s the cover design for the contemporary edition of the same book.
 The design by Ben Jones narrates the story in its own way and gives us the subtle hints.
 The new cover has many eyes.
 These eyes stand for the utopian world that the novel depicts.
 This creates a curiosity in the reader to open the book and read the story.
 This book cover design won the Polish Book Cover Contest in 2011.